pzivich/Delicatessen/docs/Built-in Equations.rst

 Note: to help the root-finding procedure, we generally recommend using the simple linear regression values as the initial values for robust linear regression.

+Robust regression is only available for linear regression models.

 Penalized Regression
 =============================

 There is also penalized regression models available.
-Here, we will demonstrate for linear regression, but logistic and Poisson penalized regression are also supported (through the :code:`model` argument).
+Here, we will demonstrate for linear regression, but logistic and Poisson penalized regression are also supported.

 To demonstrate application of the penalized regression models, consider the following simulated data set